Lead Opinion

 Tobin was hired by Liberty Mutual on September 17, 1964 for an administrative position.
 In May 1968, he was promoted to sales representative, a position he held until his termination in January 2001.
 As a sales representative, Tobin was responsible for selling insurance, including automobile, home, and life insurance.
 He was also expected to assist in customer service and retain business.

 Since 1976, Tobin has been under the regular care of a psychiatrist, mainly for treatment of bipolar disorder.
-This condition limited Tobin‘s focus and concentration, impaired his ability to prioritize and complete tasks, required that he have more time to finish his work, and affected
+This condition limited Tobin’s focus and concentration, impaired his ability to prioritize and complete tasks, required that he have more time to finish his work, and affected his organizational skills.
+It was only in December 1997, however, that Tobin revealed his condition to officials at the company.

 A. Tobin’s Performance

-Although Tobin had accumulated a large book of business over the years and the annual premiums generated from this book of business earned “significant profits,” Tobin‘s yearly new business sales were considered deficient beginning in 1992.
-For example, for the twelve-month period ending September 1993, Tobin had sold only 270 new policies—a significant shortfall given that the quota for new policy sales was set at 339.
+Although Tobin had accumulated a large book of business over the years and the annual premiums generated from this book of business earned “significant profits,” Tobin’s yearly new business sales were considered deficient beginning in 1992.
+For example, for the twelve-month period ending September 1993, Tobin had sold only 270 new policies — a significant shortfall given that the quota for new policy sales was set at 339.
 In his Sales Representative Appraisal for that year, on a scale from 1-6, with 1 being the highest, Tobin received a 6 in the “Sales Rating” category.
 His overall evaluation was a 5.
-In 1994-1996 and 1998, Tobin‘s appraisals reflect similar negative ratings and comments for sales, prospecting, performance, and overall performance, and positive ratings and comments for quality, loss ratio, and retention.1
+In 1994-1996 and 1998, Tobin’s appraisals reflect similar negative ratings and comments for sales, prospecting, performance, and overall performance, and positive ratings and comments for quality, loss ratio, and retention.

-In April 1996, Tobin‘s supervisor, Mike Robin, gave Tobin a written warning stating that failure to meet the sales requirements for a thirty-day period would lead to a sixty-day probation followed by possible termination.
-Although Tobin did not meet the requirements for the thirty-day period, Liberty Mutual waived the probation because Tobin‘s wife was ill.
+In April 1996, Tobin’s supervisor, Mike Robin, gave Tobin a written warning stating that failure to meet the sales requirements for a thirty-day period would lead to a sixty-day probation followed by possible termination.
+Although Tobin did not meet the requirements for the thirty-day period, Liberty Mutual waived the probation because Tobin’s wife was ill.
 On November 21, 1997, Robin placed Tobin on a nine-week warning period, emphasizing that new business sales were critical, as were participation in sales initiatives and refraining from “inappropriate and insubordinate behavior in the office,” including the use of profane language.
-Robin made clear that Tobin would face probation unless he brought his performance up to an acceptable level by demonstrating increased sales results and participating in sales initiatives.
+Robin made clear that Tobin would face probation unless he brought his performance up to an

 Tobin then took two short-term disability leaves of absence.
 The first lasted from December 1997 until June 1998, and the second from September 1998 until January 1999.
 In both instances, Tobin’s doctor, Dr. William Kantar, indicated that he had diagnosed Tobin as bipolar and that Tobin was significantly restricted as to interpersonal relations, as well as to occupational and social activities.
 Each time Tobin returned to work, Tobin’s new supervisor, Manina Schwitters, gave Tobin a reduced work schedule for his first four weeks after he returned from leave.
 Each time, upon resumption of his full-time duties, Tobin’s warning period was reinstated.

 When Tobin returned to work the second time, in January 1999, Liberty Mutual hired a nurse, Cathy Harding, to assist him in resuming his position as a sales representative.
 After working reduced hours for four weeks, Tobin resumed his full-time duties on February 1, 1999.
-Tobin‘s supervisor extended the two weeks remaining from the November 1997 warning period to run for four weeks, from February 1 to February 26.
+To-bin’s supervisor extended the two weeks remaining from the November 1997 warning period to run for four weeks, from February 1 to February 26.
 Tobin failed to sell twenty-four new policies during the four-week warning period to avoid beginning a four-week probation period.
 However, during a meeting with several supervisors, Tobin produced several additional policies, which were accepted in order to meet the quota set for the warning period.

 B. Mass Marketing Accounts